Woman dead, two seriously hurt after incident at rowdy Dunedin student party

 Hundreds of people had attended the party, and spilled out on to Dundas St after the incident.
 A section of the street was later cordoned off by police officers.

+University of Otago staff were "currently supporting the family and other affected students at this time", a spokeswoman told the Herald.

-University of Otago Campus Watch staff joined firefighters, ambulance staff and police officers on the scene.
+University of Otago Campus Watch staff joined firefighters, ambulance staff and police officers at the scene.

 A spokeswoman for the Southern District Health Board was not able to provide any information when asked about patients at an incident on Dundas St.